The new 16-inch MacBook Pro gets a bigger screen and a brand-new keyboard

 You can finally get a MacBook with a totally redesigned keyboard -- but it's going to cost you at least $2,399 (£2,399, AU$3,799).

-But despite that long list of upgrades, the thing I'm most interested in is the keyboard -- and I bet you are, too.
+But even with that long list of upgrades, the thing I'm most interested in is the keyboard -- and I bet you are, too.
 I've only gotten to use the 16-inch MacBook Pro for less than a day, but here are my early thoughts.

 Read more: Apple's Phil Schiller on reinventing the new MacBook Pro keyboard